November 20, 2019

-Mark: The dorms are generally more affordable, less of a hassle than finding an apartment, and you’re not stuck with finding a subletter for a year-long lease if you don’t plan to stay in Boston for the summer.
+Mark: The resident halls are generally more affordable, less of a hassle than finding an apartment, and you’re not stuck with finding a sub-letter for a year-long lease if you don’t plan to stay in Boston for the summer.

 Jenny: Really easy to get back home to grab something you forgot for class.

 Catherine: You don’t have to lug around your case books during the day.